liltrendi/gitlantis/README.md

 After installing the extension, you can launch Gitlantis:

-### 🧭 From the Command Palette

 1. Open the Command Palette:
    - **Mac**: `Cmd + Shift + P`
    - **Linux/Windows**: `Ctrl + Shift + P`

 2. Search for and select: `Gitlantis`

-### 🧪 From the Activity Bar

-1. Open a folder or workspace in your editor.
-2. Click the **Gitlantis icon** in the sidebar to start exploring.